AD FS Requirements

-- It is recommended to use a load balancer that supports SNI.
+- Use a load balancer that supports SNI.
 In the event it does not, using the 0.0.0.0 fallback binding on your AD FS / Web Application Proxy server should provide a workaround.

-- It is recommended to use the HTTP (not HTTPS) health probe endpoints to perform load balancer health checks for routing traffic.
+- Use the HTTP (not HTTPS) health probe endpoints to perform load balancer health checks for routing traffic.
 This avoids any issues relating to SNI.
 The response to these probe endpoints is an HTTP 200 OK and is served locally with no dependence on back-end services.
-The HTTP probe can be accessed over HTTP using the path ‘/adfs/probe'
+The HTTP probe can be accessed over HTTP using the path '/adfs/probe'

 - http://<Web Application Proxy name>/adfs/probe